Hello and welcome to my Rossignol One Magtek review.

 Compared to other Men’s All-Mountain Boards

-Check out the tables for the One Mag’s specs and available sizes.
+Check out the tables for the One LF’s specs and available sizes.

-Who is the One Mag Most Suited to?
+Who is the One LF Most Suited To?

 The One Magtek is best suited to anyone looking for a one-quiver board.
 It can ride the park, the backcountry and the groomers and you can ride how you want to wherever it is you’re riding.